-Statement of Purpose: A 500 word (typed, single-spaced) statement answering the following question - How does studying Human Sexuality advance social justice?
+Admissions Essay: A 500 word (typed, single-spaced) statement that answers: How does studying human sexuality contribute to social justice?

 Two Letters of Recommendation: One letter must be from an academic reference and one letter must come from a professional reference.
 Recommendations should use standard business format and include full contact information-name, email, phone number, and mailing address.
 If applicant has been out of school for more than 5 years, two letters may be submitted from professional references.